How Does Online Speech Therapy Work with a Toddler?

 Modeling words to see if your child will imitate

-What makes this method of therapy so rewarding is that the parent is eliciting language from their child, not the therapist.
-The therapist is there to introduce new ideas, techniques, and provide support throughout the sessions.
+What makes this method of speech therapy so rewarding is that the parent is eliciting language from their child, not the therapist.
+The speech therapist is there to introduce new ideas and techniques, and provide support throughout the sessions.

 Parent involvement and home-based learning is also incredibly important because it helps newly acquired skills “stick.”
-For example, even if your child demonstrates a new skill in a traditional setting, if the child can’t “generalize” or recreate these skills in their natural environment, it may not be entirely effective.
-After all, that’s the entire point of therapy!
+For example, your child might demonstrate a new skill in a speech therapy session.
+But the goal is for them to “generalize,” or use these skills in their everyday life.

-That’s why it’s crucial for a parent to understand and regularly reinforce concepts introduced in sessions throughout daily interactions with their child.
+That’s why it’s crucial for a parent to understand and regularly reinforce concepts introduced in sessions during daily interactions with their child.

 What if my child doesn’t pay attention to online sessions?

-Parents often worry that their child might have difficulty attending to sessions online.
-Toddlers may have a history of running away when Grandma joins them on a video call, or become frustrated when they see Mom open up a computer without their favorite Youtube video.
+Parents often worry that their child might have difficulty paying attention to sessions online.
+Toddlers may have a history of running away when Grandma joins them on a video call, or becoming frustrated when they see Mom open up a computer without their favorite video.

-Again, the focus of therapy sessions is on the parent, and teaching them strategies to effectively promote language skills at home and bond with their child.
+Again, the focus of speech therapy sessions is on the parent, and teaching them strategies to promote language skills at home with their child.

-Keep in mind that regardless of where speech therapy is delivered - online or in-person - it’s often the first time that children are engaged in a structured learning environment.
-If your child is prone to temper tantrums or has trouble paying attention, this may happen regardless of where therapy takes place.
+Keep in mind that no matter where speech therapy is delivered--online or in-person--it’s often the first time toddlers are in a structured learning environment.
+If your child is prone to temper tantrums or has trouble paying attention, this may happen regardless of where speech therapy takes place.

 This adjustment to structured learning can take time.
-While it’s normal for some initial pushback, after a few sessions children often start building a rapport and relationship with their therapist, which motivates them to stay engaged.
+While it’s normal for some initial pushback, after a few sessions children often start building a relationship with their therapist.
+This motivates them to participate!

 Online speech therapists also do their best to follow each child’s lead and unique interests.
 This means using toys and activities that your child already loves to keep them attentive and motivated.
 If a child still has trouble or is unwilling to sit still, a certain amount of structure and direction will be provided by the therapist.
 After a speech therapist learns your child’s preferences and learning styles, they’ll work to tailor treatment based on their needs.